The Best Car Insurance in Washington for 2022

 Coverage for accident forgiveness, new car replacement and better car replacement are not available

 - Roadside Assistance: This coverage pays for an hour’s worth of mechanical labor where your car broke down and towing to move it to a different location for repairs.
-It also pays for the delivery of gas, oil, a battery or tires, but you’ll have to pay for the cost of the items yourself.
+It also pays for the delivery of gas, oil, a battery or tires, but you’ll have to cover the cost of the items yourself.

 - Rental Reimbursement: State Farm covers rental expenses up to your policy limits, as well as meals, lodging and transportation costs of up to $500.
 If you cause an accident using your rental car, it repays you $500 of your deductible.